 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel—50,000 words—in a month.
 It's a great way to get a fresh draft out there.
 But NaNoWriMo can be discouraging.
 1,667 words a day … Continue reading NaNoWriMo writers, good luck

 Another friend jumps up and down while I sit chained to a seat.
-Just another one really.
-It happens so much now that I have a blurred image of how it.
-One friend sends numerous question marks my way, shocked she could even be accepted to win.
-Another jumps off the bed and runs towards … Continue reading Late bloomers unite
+Another one.
+It happens so much now that I have a blurred image of how it happens.
+One friend sends question marks my way, shocked she could even win.
+Another jumps off the bed and runs toward me with an acceptance email … Continue reading Late bloomers unite

-After writing the first draft of your book, you need to expand on it.
-The deeper the story goes, the stronger it will become.
-Plot holes need to disappear.
-Characters should develop more.
-Backstories must appear.
-There’s a quick way to do all of this too.
-Fan girl about your book.
-You read that right. … Continue reading Writers = fan girls?
+After writing your first draft, you should expand the story.
+The deeper the story dives, the stronger it will become.
+Plot holes disappear.
+Characters develop more.
+Backstories appear.
+There’s a quick way to do all of this.
+Fan girl.
+You read that right.
+If you’re not in love with your story, no one will be. … Continue reading Writers = fan girls?

-There’s this negative aroma around the writing profession sometimes.
-So, in case you have forgotten recently, I shall enlighten you with some amazing writing facts.
-More people have been reading than ever before, especially millennials, which also means there's more chances of your work being found, read, and liked.
-It’s all right if you’re writing … Continue reading Positive writing times
+There’s this negative aroma around the writing profession at times.
+So, in case you have forgotten recently, I will enlighten you with some amazing writing facts.
+More people read these days, which also means more chances of your work getting found, read, and liked.
+It’s all right if you’re writing more than one story at … Continue reading Positive writing times